4d/docs/website/translated_docs/es/Debugging/debugging-remote.md

 1. En el cliente 4D remoto que tiene el depurador conectado, seleccione **Ejecutar** > **Separar depurador remoto**.
 2. En la barra de menú de 4D Server, seleccione **Editar** > **Adjuntar depurador**.

 > When the debugger is attached to the server (default), all server processes are automatically executed in cooperative mode to enable debugging.
-This can have a significant impact on performance.
+Esto puede tener un impacto significativo en el rendimiento.
 When you don't need to debug on the server machine, it is recommended to detach the debugger and attach it to a remote machine if necessary.